swinc/anilist-update/README.md

 ## Download and Test

 1. Download the repository (click "Code" -> "Download ZIP").
+2. `cd` to code directory and `npm install`
+3. Build app with `npm run build`
-2. From Chrome -> Manage Extensions, click "Load unpacked" and **select the "app" directory** of this repository on your local machine.
+3. From Chrome -> Manage Extensions, click "Load unpacked" and **select the "app" directory** of this repository on your local machine.
-3. Navigate to a supported anime site (e.g., crunchyroll.com) and test.
+4. Navigate to a supported anime site (e.g., crunchyroll.com) and test.

 ## Development Details